feijoes/feijoes/README.md

 Portuguese/Spanish/English

-Hi, I’m Pedro.
-I've been coding since I was 14 and started working as a software engineer at 17.
-Currently, I'm in my first year at FING Udelar
+Hi, I'm Pedro!
+I've been coding since I was 14 and began working as a software engineer at 17.
+Currently, I'm a first-year student at FING Udelar and also working at [code4business](https://www.linkedin.com/company/code4b/posts/?feedView=all).

 Feel free to message me on Discord if you'd like to chat.